Lagrangian Perturbation Theory for Biased Tracers: Significance of the Number Conservation: Introduction

-In general, the Lagrangian perturbation theory for biased tracers is in practice applied to the halo samples in the Eulerian frame with marginalization of unknown bias parameters, rather than applied to the halo samples in the Lagrangian frame.
-However, it can also be directly applied to the halo samples in the Lagrangian frame as in the Press-Schechter formalism \citep{PRSC74,BBKS86,BCEK91,MOWH96,CALUET98,SHTO99,BECOET02,DESJA08,Matsubara_2008_v78,Matsubara_2011,Carlson2013,WHITE14,MADE16,DEJESC18}.
-In this work, we use dark matter halos in numerical simulations to quantify how significant the number conservation is in the Lagrangian perturbation theory predictions for biased tracers in terms of describing the evolution of dark matter halos and its clustering.
-In Section~4, we discuss the implication of our findings for the applications of the Lagrangian perturbation theory in practice.
+Here we use dark matter halos in numerical simulations to quantify how significant the number conservation is in the Lagrangian perturbation theory predictions for biased tracers in terms of describing the evolution of dark matter halos and its clustering.
+In particular, we first identify dark matter halos at high redshift to extract the Lagrangian bias parameters from the simulations, and we trace the physical evolution of those halos in the simulations to compute the Eulerian bias parameters at redshift zero.
+The Eulerian bias parameters from the simulations are then compared to the Lagrangian perturbation theory predictions based on the Lagrangian bias parameters from the simulations.
+We find that the Lagrangian perturbation theory predictions match the numerical simulations, only if the halos number conservation is satisfied.
+We discuss the implication of our findings for the applications of the Lagrangian perturbation theory in practice in Section~4.